-Bringing a building from its conceptual phase to a post construction reality has endless potential for problems to arise.
-The owner or owner's representatives have to navigate through the complexities of the project from pre-design to occupancy.
-When problems arise, the owner could find themselves with costly project delays and change orders, voided warranties or nonfunctional building components or equipment.
+During the process of bringing a building from its conceptual phase to a post-construction reality, there is endless potential for problems to arise.
+The owner or owner's representatives must navigate through the complexities of the project, from pre-design to occupancy.
+When problems arise, owners can find themselves facing costly project delays and change orders, voided warranties or nonfunctional building components or equipment.

-Our Commissioning Process (CxP) is a formal process led to verify project quality, improve building performance and lower life cycle costs.
-After identifying the owner’s project requirements (OPR) or current facilities requirements (CFP) a team member will work with you to develop a commissioning plan and basis of design (BOD).
-When completed, a Certified Commissioning Authority staff member (CxA) will act as the owner’s authorized representative and communicate with the teams of designers, engineers, contractors and subs through the entire process to ensure the design and installation are completed in accordance with the OPR or CFP.
+Our commissioning process (CxP) is a formal process led to verify project quality, improve building performance and lower lifecycle costs.
+After identifying the owner’s project requirements (OPR) or current facilities requirements (CFR) a team member will work with you to develop a commissioning plan and basis of design (BOD).
+When completed, a Certified Commissioning Authority staff member (CxA) will act as the owner’s authorized representative and communicate with the teams of designers, engineers, contractors and subs through the entire process to ensure the design and installation are completed in accordance with the OPR or CFR.

 - Retrocommissioning efforts follow the same basic process of commissioning except for existing buildings.